Roland Boer

-Roland Boer is an Australian theologian and scholar of Marxism.
+Roland Theodore Boer (born 1961) is an Australian theologian and scholar of Marxism.
 He was awarded the Deutscher Memorial Prize in 2014.

 Career

-Boer obtained a bachelors degree in divinity from the University of Sydney.
+Boer obtained a bachelor's degree in divinity from the University of Sydney.
 He was a professor at University of Newcastle (Australia).
+In 2004, he founded the peer-reviewed academic journal The Bible and Critical Theory.

 In 2018, he was described by Xinhua as one of the world's top experts on Marxism.
 He teaches at the Dalian University of Technology's School of Marxism.

-Personal life

 He runs the blog Stalin's Moustache.

 Notable works

 Political Myth: On the Use and Abuse of Biblical Themes

 Political Myth: On the Use and Abuse of Biblical Themes was released in 2009.
-It examines the political narratives that emerge out of the Hebrew Bible on the political right and provides a framework to crique those narratives from the political left.
+It examines the political narratives that emerge from the Hebrew Bible on the political right and provides a framework to critique those narratives from the political left.

 The Sacred Economy of Ancient Israel

-The Sacred Economy of Ancient Israel examines the intersection of economics and religion in ancient Israel through the lens of Marxist critical theory.
+The Sacred Economy of Ancient Israel, released in 2015, examines the intersection of economics and religion in ancient Israel through the lens of Marxist critical theory.